Reynhard Sinaga: Attacks

 Sinaga lived in a flat in central Manchester which acted as a base for his assaults.
 He would wait for men leaving nightclubs and bars before leading them to his flat, often offering them somewhere to have a drink or call a taxi.
 Giving them a drugged drink, believed to have been spiked with GHB, Sinaga would then assault the victims while they were unconscious and video the attack with a mobile phone.
 He rarely used condoms when penetrating his victims; despite this, he was found negative for sexually transmitted infections upon his arrest.

 At the time his sentence was announced in January 2020, almost all of Sinaga's victims were known to have been heterosexual young men, with three exceptions.
 He saw "turning" heterosexual men as a sport.
 Of one victim in January 2015, who had argued with his girlfriend in the Factory nightclub near Sinaga's home, he told a WhatsApp group: "SuperRey saves straight boys from their monstrous girlfriend."

 In June 2017, his last victim, an 18-year-old amateur rugby union player, regained consciousness during the rape, fought off his attacker, and reported the incident to the police.
-Sinaga was badly beaten and was hospitalised, while police initially arrested his victim on suspicion of grievous bodily harm.
+Sinaga was badly beaten and hospitalised, while police initially arrested his victim on suspicion of grievous bodily harm.
 Subsequent examination of Sinaga's iPhone by the police led to the discovery of more than 3 terabytes of digital video evidence of his assaults and rapes.
 Many of his victims were traceable because Sinaga kept their phones, watches, ID cards, etc., and he had used social media to contact his unknowing victims online.
 Some victims unwittingly accepted his friend requests on Facebook.
 Although the earliest case to be tried in courts stems from 2015, police believe Sinaga began the attacks in 2005, two years before he arrived in the UK.